FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/the_oauth_event_class.md

 Thanks to the [Event Dispatcher](http://symfony.com/doc/current/components/event_dispatcher.html), you can listen before, and after the authorization form process.
-So, you can save the user's choice, and even by pass the authorization pass.
-Let's an example.
+So, you can save the user's choice, and even bypass the authorization process.
+Let's look at an example.

 Assuming we have a _Many to Many_ relation between clients, and users.
 An `OAuthEvent` contains a `ClientInterface` instance, a `UserInterface` instance (coming from the [Security Component](http://symfony.com/doc/current/book/security.html)),